§ 122C-121. Area director.

 (b) The area board shall evaluate annually the area director for performance based on criteria established by the Secretary and the area board.
 In conducting the evaluation, the area board shall consider comments from the board of county commissioners.

-(c) The area director is the administrative head of the area program.
+(c) The area director is the administrative head of the area authority.
 In addition to the duties under G.S.
-122C‑111, the area director shall:
+122C-111, the area director shall:

-(1) Appoint, supervise, and terminate area program staff.
+(1) Appoint, supervise, and terminate area authority staff.

 (2) Administer area authority services.